TheBigKahuna353/PygameUI/README.md

 - text="" - the text of the button, if button is image, no text will be put on screen
 - calculateSize = False - when set to True, it will calculate the width and height, the width and height supplied as parameters will be added to calculated.
 - background = (255,255,255) - background color of the button, does not affect image
+- hover_background_color = None - this is the colour of the background when the mouse is over the button, by default it is the background supplied
 - font = "Calibri" - the font of the text
 - font_size = 30  - the font size of the text
 - font_colour = (0,0,0) - the color of the text